cado-security/product-help/docs/cado/discovery-import/aws/aws-lightsail.md

 # How to Import AWS Lightsail

-To import a Lightsail instance into the Cado platform, follow these steps:
+To import a Lightsail instance into the / Forensic Acquisition and Investigation platform, follow these steps:

 1. **Create a Snapshot**
    First, create a snapshot of the Lightsail instance you want to import.